Owney (dog): International mail

-One of his more famous trips was to Montreal, Quebec, Canada.
-There the postmaster kept him in a kennel.
-A demand was sent to Albany, New York for payment for the $2.50 that was incurred in feeding him.
-The sum was collected, and Owney was sent back home.
+One of Owney's more famous trips was to Montreal, Quebec, Canada.
+The city postmaster kept him in a kennel, incurring a total expense of $2.50 for his care and feeding, and sent a request to Albany for reimbursement.
+Once the money had been collected, Owney was sent home.

 The Universal Postal Union was created by treaty in 1874 to standardize the shipping and handling of international mail; adherence to this pact by an increasing number of countries around what was then called the "civilized world" made it possible to extend Owney's horizons a bit.
 In 1895, the terrier enjoyed an around-the-world trip, riding with mail bags aboard trains and steamships.
 Starting from Tacoma, Washington, on August 19, he traveled for four months throughout Asia and across Europe, before returning to New York City on December 23 and from thence to Albany.
 Upon his return during Christmas week, the Los Angeles Times reported that he visited Asia, North Africa, and the Middle East.
 Another report claimed the Emperor of Japan awarded the dog two passports and several medals bearing the Japanese coat of arms.
 Owney's triumphant return to American shores was covered by newspapers nationwide.
 Owney became world famous after the trip, even though he broke no speed records in doing it.